scrupal/scrupal/assets/docs/developers/http/index.md

 # Scrupal Http Project

-This Scrupal project provides an interface to HTTP for Scrupal
+The scrupal-http project provides an interface to HTTP for Scrupal via spray-http, spray-routing and spray-can.